blueblur0730/animating_library/README.md

 # [L4D2/ANY?]
-Library for CBaseAnimating
+Library for Animating

 ### Introduction

-- Various internal functions of class CBaseAnimating.
+- Various internal functions of class CBaseAnimating or others.
 Currently supported L4D2.

 ### Note